 A coroner will not be involved in cases where a person died from a natural illness or disease for which the deceased was being treated by a doctor within one month prior to death.
 In this case, the doctor will issue the medical certificate of the cause of death.
 The death can then be registered and a death certificate can be obtained.

-In cases of sudden, unnatural or violent death, there is a legal responsibility on the doctor, registrar of deaths, funeral undertaker, householder and every person in charge of any institution or premises in which the deceased person was residing at the time of his/her death to report such a death to the Coroner.
-The death may be reported to an member of the Garda Síochána not below the rank of sergeant who will notify the coroner.
-However at common law, any person may notify the Coroner of the circumstances of a particular death.
+In cases of sudden, unnatural or violent death, there is a legal responsibility on the doctor, registrar of deaths, funeral undertaker, householder and every person in charge of any institution or premises in which the deceased person was residing at the time of their death to report such a death to the coroner.
+The death may be reported to a member of the Garda Síochána not below the rank of sergeant who will notify the coroner.
+However under common law, any person may notify the coroner of the circumstances of a particular death.

-Prior to the inquest (or whilst awaiting the post-mortem report), the Coroner's office will provide an Interim Certificate of the Fact of Death, which may be acceptable to banks, insurance companies and other institutions.
+Prior to the inquest (or while waiting for the post-mortem report), the coroner's office will provide an Interim Certificate of the Fact of Death, which may be acceptable to banks, insurance companies and other institutions.

-Certain deaths must be reported to the Coroner.
-These deaths include the following:
+The following deaths must be reported to the coroner.

 Deaths occurring at home or other place of residence:

 Deaths reported to the coroner by a Garda:

 Other categories of death reportable include: